-Religion is a system of beliefs and practices that commands individual response and interpretations regarding what are supernatural and sacred those are tangled with rational elements, which requires the basis of knowledge that control and justify people attitudes and behavior (Mukhtar & Butt, 2012).
-Literature had suggest that religion has the powerful impact on ones consumption especially Muslim consumption behavior.
-According to Salman and Siddiqui (2011), religion is the guidelines for not only Muslim consumers but also the behavior of non-Muslims consumers; in fact religious impact is greater on the Asian consumer as compared to British counterparts.
-Thus we can say that the ones belief on religion has impact on an internal influence on the lives of individuals.
-In addition it is also had be found as one of the important determinant that affect the consumer behavior (Mokhlis, 2009).
-Besides, according to the research of Alam, Mohd, & Hisham (2011), Islam is the religion that had great influenced on the purchase decision of Muslim consumers.
-Therefore, religious commitment plays as the most important role in Muslims' lifestyle.
-Which can affect the purchase intention, perception and consumption behavior of the Muslim consumers amongst Malaysians?
+(Nizam, 2006).
+Therefore, awareness is something that is a basic part of human existence.
+So, awareness in the 95 that control and justify people attitudes and behavior (Mukhtar & Butt, 2012).
+Literature had suggest that 101 religion has the powerful impact on ones consumption especially Muslim consumption behavior.
+According to 102 Salman and Siddiqui (2011), religion is the guidelines for not only Muslim consumers but also the behavior 103 of non-Muslims consumers; in fact religious impact is greater on the Asian consumer as compared to British 104 counterparts.
+Thus we can say that the ones belief on religion has impact on an internal influence on the 105 lives of individuals.
+In addition it is also had be found as one of the important determinant that affect the 106 consumer behavior (Mokhlis, 2009).
+Besides, according to the research of Alam, Mohd, & Hisham (2011), Islam 107 is the religion that had great influenced on the purchase decision of Muslim consumers.
+Therefore, religious 108 commitment plays as the most important role in Muslims' lifestyle.
+Which can affect the purchase intention, 109 perception and consumption behavior of the Muslim consumers amongst Malaysians?
+110